-I'll also give you one of my most popular earring SVG cut file templates free so you can practice cutting faux leather earrings with your Cricut, too!
-You'll find out how to grab that freebie near the bottom of this post.
+I’ll also give you one of my most popular earring SVG cut file templates free so you can practice cutting faux leather earrings with your Cricut, too!
+It’s design #139 in my Free Resource Library.
+You’ll find out how to grab that freebie near the bottom of this post.

 Ready to learn all of my best tips, tricks, and hacks to cutting faux leather with a Cricut?
 Let’s get started!

 This post contains some affiliate links (which means if you make a purchase after clicking a link, I will earn a small commission at no additional cost to you).
 Read my full disclosure policy here.

 Tip #1 – Start with a Good Earring Template Design

 This is the first place to start to get a great faux leather cut.
 If the design you want to cut is too complicated, intricate, or has teeny, tiny cuts, the cut isn’t going to work, no matter what mat, blade, or material setting you choose.